stgm/beacons-android/README.md

 beacons-android
 ===============

-Android app that uses Estimote beacons for teaching assistance.
+Android app that uses beacons for teaching assistance.
 Minimum required API level is 18 (Android 4.3+).
 The app requires Bluetooth Low Energy support.
 This project is built with Android Studio